Sky Lanterns and Helium Balloons

 In 2013 again, in Washington, USA, a sky lantern caused a 500-acre wildfire, taking 100 firefighters to put out.
 And in South Carolina, a lantern landed on a dry bush, causing 800 acres of habitat to burn.

-Balloons can float on the air for days, and we have no control over where they go.
-What we do know is - they always land.
+Balloons can float on the air for days.
+There is no control over where they go.
+What we do know is - they always land somewhere.

-A young calf suffocated on a deflated helium balloon which had landed in its enclosure on a farm in Kent in 2015 - see image above.
+A young calf suffocated on a deflated helium balloon which had landed in its enclosure on a farm in Kent in 2015 - see image on right.
 The farm owners, the Burden family, have also said they have lost lambs in the same way.
+Such tragedy is entirely preventable.

 Our campaign